In this article I will discuss how headless commerce and a service-oriented approach supports:

 The support of this scenario is a lot easier to develop with a headless commerce approach compared to having multiple all-in-one solutions.
 The headless solution provides the same basic information that’s available in all channels - and it’s also easy to add future channels.
 (See the image in the section “Two dominating models” for a graphical explanation).

 … that allow business to experiment with their offering, …

 From a business perspective, it is important to constantly work on the offering.
 To create a hypothesis and try it out is the best way to get insights that are unique to your business and consequently make your offer stand apart.

-Evaluate a new channel
+Evaluate a new commerce channel

 A company has decided to experiment with conversational commerce and wants to expose its offer through their chat.

-Since their headless commerce solution already has APIs for the product catalog, shopping cart and payment provider, the development time is shorter compared to creating the solution stand alone.
+Since their headless commerce solution already has APIs for the product catalogue, shopping cart and payment provider, the development time is shorter compared to creating the solution stand alone.
 Another advantage is that it gets real data and if user testing is positive, the new channel can be released independently of other deployments.